rshamsnejad/filter-playground/backlog.md

 # Filter playground backlog

 * Add substraction on output
-* Add phase delay
+* Fix Phase Delay not displaying on single biquad HP
-    * Group Magnitude/Phase and Phase Delay/Group Delay ?
+* Add delay on Cascade and filters
 * V3: Consider a modular approach